 The success of “Wonder Woman” will only encourage more female super-hero leads, and has officially put DC Comics, in the proverbial game.
 DC’s premiere brother super-hero “Black Lightning,” is on deck with a pilot, it’s set to air in October.
 If it flies, it’ll be the third super-hero show for the CW following DC characters “(Green) Arrow,” and “Flash” on the television front.

 Directed by Ryan Coogler, “Black Panther” is set for release on February 16, 2018.
-The teaser trailer above generated 89 million views in the first 24 hours of its debut.
-Since airing during the first quarter of Game 4 of the NBA Finals, on ABC, before hitting social media.
+The teaser trailer above generated 89 million views in the first 24 hours of its debut, which aired during the first quarter of Game 4 of the NBA Finals on ABC, before hitting social media.

 Chadwick Boseman is “T’Challa” aka Black Panther, the king of the fictional African nation of Wakanda, who must defend his people from threats among and outside of his people’s circle.
 Black Panther also stars Jordan, Lupita Nyongo, Danai Gurira, Martin Freeman, Daniel Kaluuya, Angela Bassett, Forest Whitaker, and Andy Serkis.